Capital Project Delivery Dashboard

 (1) Some projects may include more than one project site, and therefore correspond to more than one pins on map.
 Mapped projects are based on project descriptions provided by HTA and may not be precise in some instances.

-(2) Includes all projects that are planned for the current fiscal year, but have not started construction.
+(2) Includes all projects, including those that are planned for the current fiscal year, but have not started construction.

 (3) Includes projects that are projected to be under budget.